toolleeo/cli-apps/README.md

 * [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files automatically.
 * [PathPicker](https://facebook.github.io/PathPicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories, can be used to apply a command of a interactively selected files or to move across directories.
 * [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
+* [pretty-ls](https://github.com/ix/pretty-ls) - Rust ls clone with pretty colors.
 * [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progressbar.
 * [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
 Unlike others, you can not only recover deleted files but also overwritten data.
 * [rip](https://github.com/nivekuil/rip) - Safe and ergonomic alternative to rm.
 * [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files, it outputs statistics and save the list of files in JSON format, it produce a shell script that can be inspected before running it to delete the desire files.
 * [rmw](https://remove-to-waste.info/) - (ReMove to Waste) is a trashcan/recycle bin utility for the command line.
 It can move and restore files to and from directories specified in a configuration file.
+* [Snoop](https://github.com/Mandrew0822/Snoop) - A command-line utility for Linux that provides information about files in a directory.
 * [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.
 * [tre](https://github.com/dduan/tre) - `tree` command improved with git awareness, editor aliasing, and colors.
 * [tree](http://mama.indstate.edu/users/ice/tree/) - "Recursive directory listing command that produces a depth indented listing of files".